-The first is Math 103, Precalculus Mathematics.
-This course is designed for students who plan to take calculus (Math 108 or Math 111) but whose algebra and trigonometry backgrounds need improvement.
-The course is supposed to develop skills in operating with functions (including the trigonometric and inverse trigonometric functions), graphs, equations, inequalities, systems of equations and ineaqualities.
-This course does not satisfy the College's first general education requirement (GER-1).
+- Precalculus Mathematics (MATH 103).
+This course is designed for students who plan to take calculus (MATH 108 or MATH 111) but whose algebra and trigonometry backgrounds need improvement.
+The course is supposed to develop skills in operating with functions (including the trigonometric and inverse trigonometric functions), graphs, equations, inequalities, systems of equations and inequalities.

-The second course is Math 104, Mathematics of Powered Flight.
+- Mathematics of Powered Flight (MATH 104).
 Its goal is to study mathematics in an immediately applied context.
-This course is primarily aimed at non-science students and will fulfill the GER-1 requirement.
+This course is primarily aimed at non-science students, and is a COLL 200 course anchored in the NQR domain, reaching into CSI.
 The course is not open to students who have successfully completed a Mathematics course numbered higher than 210.

-The third course is Math 106, Elementary Probability and Statistics.
+- Elementary Probability and Statistics (MATH 106).
 This course emphasizes probability and its application in statistics, with emphasis on underlying principles rather than special techniques.
-The course is not open to any student who has taken a Mathematics course numbered higher than 210, and it meets the College's GER-1 requirement.
+The course is not open to any student who has taken a Mathematics course numbered higher than 210.

-The fourth course, Math 110, Topics in Mathematics, gives an introduction to mathematical thought with topics not routinely covered in other courses.
+- Topics in Mathematics (MATH 110), gives an introduction to mathematical thought with topics not routinely covered in other courses.
 The material is chosen from various areas of pure and applied mathematics, including probability and statistics.
-This course does not satisfy the College's GER-1 requirement.